 - Talk to your financial advisor or CFO whether the financials of hiring a full-time writer is worth the investment, given the previous questions.

-- Take a deep look at your current content and see if you find it to be representative of your company’s brand and vision.
+- Take a deep look at your current content and see if it’s representative of your company’s brand and vision.
 If it’s not, talk to your writer to improve that situation.
 It’s your job to make him succeed, so don’t blame him.

 Writing represents a broad set of skills and specializations.
-The variety of skills a writer has means you must be clear on what you want for your company.
-Indeed, a writer can easily write about anything given enough time.
-That doesn’t mean, however, she can write high-quality content in every format.
+While a writer can write about anything given enough time, it doesn’t mean they can write high-quality content in every format.

-You need to play to the writer’s strengths.
-Don’t believe what she tells you; your writer can be the best landing page copywriter but be mediocre at crafting an interesting story in your articles.
-The same can be said for many other content types.
+You want to hire content writers whose strengths align with your needs.
+Your writer can be the best landing page copywriter but be mediocre at crafting an interesting story in your articles; the same can be said for many other content types.

-For example, I love writing articles and related content like emails and ebooks, but I’m not 100% comfortable when I have to write direct response copy for landing pages.
-It’s not that I can’t write landing page copy, it’s that it’s not my specialization.
-In other words, I could do it, but you may not receive the best ROI given my skills.
+For example, I love writing articles and related content like emails and ebooks, but I’m not comfortable writing technical copy because it’s not my specialization.
+I could do it, but you may not receive the best ROI from my skills.

 To analyze a writer’s skills, you must start by looking at what kind of content one can create.
 This includes: